 This applies entirely to delayed or canceled flights (of course, since it applies to everything, all the time).

 I personally like it when my flight is canceled!
-That’s because there’s some positive in there (as long as you follow the tip in the next post to come), even if it’s hard to see it in the moment😉.
+That’s because there’s some positive in there (as long as you follow the most basic tip, #7 in the tips to avoid being delayed), even if it’s hard for some to see it in the moment😉.

 By the way, we’re talking about flights that are delayed or canceled on the day of the trip, while you’re traveling: when an airline changes your flight schedule in advance, that’s something else entirely, and that deserves its own post (because that can be positive, too).